 Panel won’t let House vote on interest cap

-The state House of Representatives will not be able to debate a bill imposing an interest rate cap on short-term loans this session, thanks to a March 20 vote in the House Commerce Committee.
+The state House of Representatives will not be able to debate a bill imposing an interest rate cap on short-term loans this session, thanks to a vote in the House Commerce Committee Tuesday.

-The committee voted to retain the bill, meaning it will be kept in committee until next year.
-If the bill had reached the floor, a heated floor fight would likely have resulted over whether to pass the measure, which effectively would eliminate so-called payday and title loan lenders – businesses that suddenly flooded the state after 1999, when New Hampshire became the only one in northern New England to lift usury rates.
+The committee voted to retain the bill – meaning it will be kept in committee until next year.
+If the bill had reached the floor, a heated floor fight would likely have resulted on whether to pass the measure, which effectively would eliminate so-called payday and title loan lenders – businesses that suddenly flooded the state after 1999, when New Hampshire became the only one in northern New England to lift usury rates.